msmichellegar/best-todo-ever/README.md

-# best-todo-ever
+# Best To Do App Ever

+## What is this?

-To do app built with Redis, Hapi and Socket.io
+This is the best to do app ever, built with Redis, Hapi and Socket.io.